mojotech/capybara-ui/README.md

 You can start to see in the expect statement that Dill is magical, too.

 ##Roles
 A Dill role groups tasks and elements together, and is defined as a class.
+See the [setting up roles](https://github.com/mojotech/dill/wiki/Setting-Up-Roles) section in the wiki for more how-to ideas.

 ```ruby
 class Admin < Dill::Role
   ...
 end
 ```

 ##Tasks
 A task is just a method on a role.